 5 Fun and Effective Best Handwriting Apps for Kids

-If you talk to any school occupational therapist, they’ll say they spend A LOT of time working on handwriting with their kids.
+Kids spend 30%-60% of their school day doing fine motor tasks like handwriting.
+Because of that, if you talk to any school occupational therapist, they’ll say they spend A LOT of time working on handwriting with their kids.
 Handwriting is a skill that takes a long time to master and this technology age isn’t making things any easier.
 Or, is it?

 While kids may be typing away on keyboards more than they are putting pen to paper these days, using technology in the right way can actually help handwriting skills improve.